hlindberg/misc-puppet-docs/puppet4-spec/types_values_variables.md

 If multiple class names are given, an `Array` of parameterized `Class` types is produced.

+**TODO**: In 3x it is allowed to also use an upper case Resource reference e.g. `Class[Baz]`.
+This is currently supported in the new implementation.
+It should not if names are strict as this really means `Class[Resource[Baz]]`.
+Discuss if this support should be removed.

 ### Class Inheritance - TODO

 The type system does currently not treat (Host) Class inheritance as subtyping.